lantunes/GraVe/README.md

 The [attr2vec](https://www.aclweb.org/anthology/N18-1042/) approach demonstrates that words and their contextual attributes can be jointly learned using Factorization Machines, a generalization of the GloVe model.
 Essentially, an embedding is learned for each word and each contextual feature.
-Word embeddings learned this way encode (presumably) some knowledge of the node's attributes.
+Word embeddings learned this way encode (presumably) some knowledge of the word's attributes.
 The GraVe project takes the attr2vec approach and applies it to graphs with node-level attributes.
 These attributes are considered node-level features, and their embeddings are jointly learned with the node embeddings.